scouten/146parks.blog/content/parks/joemma-beach/index.md

 visited = "10 and 23 July 2021"
 +++

 Joemma Beach is just what it says on the tin: a beach.
-Dig deeper and its two realities are, it's a great camping place and it's a great place to enjoy the waterfront.
+Dig deeper and its two realities are: it's a great camping place and it's a great place to enjoy the waterfront.

 <!-- more -->